rangle/angular-training-slides/slides/src/content/introduction.md

 - `<h1>{{title}}</h1>` represents __interpolation__
 - Interpolation attempts to evaluate the expression between the curly braces and turn that into a string
-- Symbols (such as title) are evaluated within an expression context, in this case, the component's class members
+- Symbols (such as title) are evaluated within an expression context
+  - In this case, the component's class members

+---

+## Taking Our Component For a Run

+FIXME

 ---